Skip to main content

 The Hidden Friction

-Linda Okonkwo had been managing the Midwest distribution center for eleven years.
-She kept a mental model of her top fifty customers that no system could capture: which ones ordered heavy in Q4 and went dark until March, which ones called on Thursdays because that's when their purchasing manager had budget meetings, which ones placed small orders as tests before committing to large contracts.
+Linda Okonkwo had managed the Midwest distribution center for eleven years.
+She carried a mental model of her top fifty customers that no system could capture.
+Which ones ordered heavy in Q4 and went dark until March.
+Which ones called on Thursdays because that was when their purchasing manager ran budget meetings.
+Which ones placed small orders as tests before committing to large contracts.

-When the AI system flagged her inventory levels as "suboptimal," it was measuring against an algorithm that knew nothing about the customer relationships Linda had spent a decade building.
-When it automatically reordered based on "demand signals," it was responding to data patterns that missed the human context entirely.
+The AI system flagged her inventory levels as "suboptimal."
+It measured against an algorithm that knew nothing about the customer relationships Linda had spent a decade building.
+When it automatically reordered based on "demand signals," it responded to data patterns stripped of human context.

-Linda had tried to explain this during implementation.
-Her concerns had been logged, categorized as "change resistance," and scheduled for "Phase 2 optimization."
+Linda tried to explain this during implementation.
+Her concerns were logged, categorized as "change resistance," and scheduled for "Phase 2 optimization."

 Phase 2 never came.
-By then, Linda was spending four hours every morning manually overriding the system's recommendations—undocumented work that didn't show up in any efficiency report, that actually increased her cognitive load while the dashboards showed "successful automation."
+Linda was spending four hours every morning manually overriding the system's recommendations.
+Undocumented work.
+Invisible to every efficiency report.
+Her cognitive load climbed while the dashboards showed "successful automation."

 The Cognitive Tax

-Across Marcus's organization, variations of Linda's experience were playing out in every function.
+Across Marcus's organization, variations of Linda's experience played out in every function.

-The customer service team had received an AI-powered ticket routing system that categorized inquiries with 94% accuracy.
-What the accuracy metric didn't capture: the 6% of misrouted tickets included the most complex, highest-value customer issues—the ones that required experienced judgment to identify.
-Reps now spent the first minutes of every interaction verifying that the AI's categorization was correct, adding friction to every customer conversation.
+The customer service team received an AI-powered ticket routing system.
+It categorized inquiries with 94% accuracy.
+That metric concealed something critical: the 6% of misrouted tickets included the most complex, highest-value customer issues, the ones requiring experienced judgment to identify.
+Reps now spent the first minutes of every interaction verifying the AI's categorization before they could begin helping.

-The finance team had been given automated invoice matching that worked beautifully for standard transactions.
-But Vance's business included custom fabrication orders where invoice line items rarely matched purchase orders exactly.
-The "exception handling" workflow—designed for edge cases—had become the primary workflow for 30% of their revenue.
-The automation had turned a complex-but-manageable process into a complex-and-fragmented one.
+The finance team received automated invoice matching that worked well for standard transactions.
+Vance's business included custom fabrication orders where invoice line items rarely matched purchase orders exactly.
+The "exception handling" workflow, designed for edge cases, had become the primary workflow for 30% of their revenue.

-The warehouse team had received handheld devices with AI-optimized pick paths.
-The paths were mathematically optimal for distance traveled.
-They were also incomprehensible to workers who had developed intuitive knowledge of where products actually were, accounting for mislabeling, temporary storage, and the reality that the warehouse management system's location data was perpetually three days behind physical reality.
+The warehouse team received handheld devices with AI-optimized pick paths.
+Mathematically optimal for distance traveled.
+Incomprehensible to workers who had built intuitive knowledge of where products actually sat, who accounted for mislabeling and temporary storage and the reality that location data ran perpetually three days behind the physical warehouse.

-The Vance case reveals a pattern: technology that works perfectly can still fail completely when it solves the wrong problem.
-The system amplified flawed assumptions at scale.
+The Vance case reveals a pattern: technology that works perfectly can fail completely when it solves the wrong problem.
+Flawed assumptions, amplified at scale.

 The Moment of Clarity

 Frank Delaney ran a regional HVAC contractor with forty trucks and a twenty-year relationship with Vance.
-He'd driven three hours to have a conversation he didn't want to have over email.
+He refused to have this conversation over email.

-"I'm not here to threaten," Frank said, settling into the chair across from Marcus's desk.
-"I'm here to understand.
-Because something changed, and I can't figure out what."
+"I'm here to understand," Frank said, settling into the chair across from Marcus's desk.
+"Something changed, and I can't figure out what."

-Frank described the past six months from his perspective.
+He described the past six months.
 Orders that used to arrive in two days were taking four.
-Quoted prices that had been consistent for years were fluctuating weekly.
-When his team called with questions, they were being transferred three or four times before reaching someone who could help—and that someone often didn't know the history of the relationship.
+Quoted prices consistent for years were fluctuating weekly.
+When his team called with questions, they were transferred three or four times before reaching someone who could help.
+That person often knew nothing about the relationship's history.

 "I've got other suppliers calling me every week," Frank said.
 "I don't want to switch.
 But my guys are starting to ask why we're loyal to a company that doesn't seem to know who we are anymore."

-Marcus didn't have a good answer.
-He had dashboards showing improved metrics.
+Marcus had dashboards showing improved metrics.
 He had executive presentations showing successful digital transformation.
-And he had a twenty-year customer sitting across from him, explaining that the transformation had made his experience worse.
+And he had a twenty-year customer sitting across from him, explaining that the transformation had made everything worse.

-That evening, Marcus pulled the implementation documentation and started mapping what had actually changed—not in the systems, but in the work.
+That evening, Marcus pulled the implementation documentation and started mapping what had actually changed.
 He tracked decision points that had moved from human judgment to algorithmic recommendation.
 He identified places where local knowledge had been overridden by centralized optimization.
-He catalogued the workarounds his team had developed to make the new systems functional.
+He catalogued the workarounds his team had built to make the new systems functional.

-The picture that emerged was uncomfortable: they had spent seven figures to automate a version of their business that existed only in data models.
-The real business—the one built on relationships, judgment, and accumulated expertise—had been systematically undermined.
+The picture was uncomfortable.
+They had spent seven figures to automate a version of their business that existed only in data models.
+The real business, built on relationships and judgment and accumulated expertise, had been systematically undermined.

-The technology had worked perfectly.
-It had just been perfectly solving the wrong problem.
+The technology worked perfectly.
+It solved the wrong problem perfectly.

 The Question No One Had Asked